Antony J. Lucas: Prosperity

-Lucas subsequently opened two more restaurants in the early 1900s, both in 'the block', the north side of Collins Street between Swanston and Elizabeth Streets, which was the most fashionable part of the city – the Paris Café (at about no. 240) and the Vienna Café (a few doors down at 260 Collins Street).
+Lucas then created a new French-themed venture in Collins Street, the Paris Café, opening in 1904.
+This was located in the middle of 'The Block', the most fashionable part of the city, the north side of Collins Street between Swanston and Elizabeth Streets.
+Then in 1908 he purchased a controlling interest in the long established Vienna Café (a few doors down at 260 Collins Street).
 These ventures prospered under Lucas' keen entrepreneurial skills.

 During World War 1, when anti-German sentiment was at a fever pitch, with German street names changed and German social clubs closed, the name of the cafe drew protests, especially when the Austrian eagle appeared on the wine list in June 1916.
 According to 2016 Age article even worse had occurred:"In 1915, a group of drunken soldiers, incensed that the Vienna Cafe bore the name of the enemy, stoned the premises and threatened its patrons.
 Lekatsas closed the cafe and hired Chicago architect, Walter Burley Griffin and his wife, Marion Mahony Griffin, to remodel it.
 Griffin was in Australia to oversee the building of Canberra.
 The contract also allowed him to set up private practices in Melbourne and Sydney."Having purchased the adjoining building in 1915, Lekatsas quickly implemented his plans to rebuild and expand his cafe, and responded to the prevailing mood by naming the venture the Cafe Australia.
 The cafe was re-opened in only five months in November 1916 at a gala event attended by prominent Melburnians, including opera singer, Nellie Melba.
 The guests were stunned by the arched quartz entrance, the piers with reliefs of Greek goddesses by Margaret Baskerville, the marble stairway to the grand banquet hall, the murals of Australian pastoral scenes by Bertha Merfield, and the avant-garde design of the furniture, among many other striking features.
 The renovations arguably marked the beginnings of modernist architecture in Australia.
+The cafe was replaced by the Hotel Australia in 1939, itself demolished in 1989.